DarrenVawter/P300_BCI/README.md

 Through literature review and evaluation, three drawbacks that the team identified with this format were:
 * Most individuals are not accustomed to typing on a keyboard in alpha-numeric order, which increases character aquisition time.
-	* Although users typically improve rapidly if using this format, the team hypothesized that it would be unlikely for individuals accustomed to a lifetime of QWERTY format keyboards to match their QWERTY character aquisition time.
+	* Although users typically improve rapidly if using this format, the team hypothesized that it would be unlikely for individuals accustomed to a lifetime of QWERTY format keyboards to match their QWERTY character aquisition time on an alphanumeric keyboard.
 	* For users unaccustomed to QWERTY, either format would require training to improve character aquisition time regardless.
 * Certain rows/columns are far more likely to be used for a given context.
 	* For typing out an English novel, the row A-B-C-D-E-F contains 2 vowels and 4 frequently used consonants while the row 5-6-7-8-9-_ contains no letters at all, thus, the first row would contain the desired character far more frequently.
 	* As a result, either the frequency of flashing of each row/column should be conditioned on the probability that it contains the desired character or the thresholding criteria must be adjusted to account for the unequal frequency of occurence of each row.
 This task is highly context-dependendant and non-trivial.
 	* To circumvent this problem, the characters can instead be grouped randomly or based upon their current probabilities of being the desired character.
 		* Context can still be used alongside this method in order to dynamically adjust character classification thresholds (i.e. make more likely characters 'easier' to click and less likely characters 'harder' to click).
-* Simply intensifying the brightness of the character is not the most optimal ellicitation of a characterizable response signal.
+* Simply intensifying the brightness of the character is not the most optimal elicitation of a characterizable response signal.
 	* It has been shown that the facial detection response interferes constructively with the P300 response.
 		* Thus, the response can be made more detectable and its SNR can be increased by instead flashing images of faces over the characters.
 		* A 'face' can be an actual image of a human face, a drawn caricature of a face, or even 2 dots and a line oriented to look face-like.